wavim/hilbert-sort/README.md

 Space complexity of the algorithms is expected to be high, as recursion is heavily used.

-Overall performance should be pretty good for being a toy, but since $n$ scales with $(s + 1)^n$, where $s$ is side length of hypercube and $n$ is hypercube's dimension, this might get extremely computation and memory demanding as s scales.
+Overall performance should be pretty good as a toy, but since $n$ scales with $(s + 1)^n$, where $s$ is side length of hypercube and $n$ is hypercube's dimension, this might get extremely computational and memory demanding as $s$ scales.

 Due to the heavy use of recursion, asynchronous operations is used to spread computational load.

 ### Misc

-Generalization to even higher dimensions are possible, but I only implemented the $\mathbb{R}^2$ and $\mathbb{R}^3$ case here, in js (I know, I know, it's slow, but whatever).
+Generalization to even higher dimensions are possible, but I only implemented $\mathbb{R}^2$ and $\mathbb{R}^3$ algorithms here, in JS (I know, I know, it's slow, but whatever).

-Non-recursive implementation in C and generalization to all dimensions could be found at [Non-recursive Hilbert Sort on GitHub](https://github.com/adishavit/hilbert/tree/master).
+Non-recursive implementation in C and generalization to all dimensions could be found at [Non-recursive Hilbert Curve on GitHub](https://github.com/adishavit/hilbert/tree/master).